 |Overseas (2014/15 fees)||Full time||£19,450|

-The programme leads to a Master of Medical Science (120 credits) with International Health as the main field of study.
+The programme leads to a Master of Medical Science (120 credits) with Global Health as the main field of study.

 If you feel challenged by the global impact of health-affecting events like epidemics, natural disasters and inequities in access to health services, you are obviously interested in global health.